sumitsk/marl_transfer/README.md

 The corresponding results obtained from the trained policies are located in `videos` subdirectory.

+### Transfer
-You can also continue training on a saved model.
+You can also continue training from a saved model.
 For example, for training a team of 5 agents in `simple_spread` task from a policy trained with 3 agents, execute:

 `python main.py --env-name simple_spread --entity-mp --continue-training --load-dir models/ss/na3_uc.pt --num-agents 5`